nz-trust-framework/DISTF-reference-architecture/ARF.md

 ### 1.5 Disclaimers

-Where there are discrepencies or contradictions, the following is the order of precedence of documents.
+Where there are discrepancies or contradictions, the following is the order of precedence of documents.

 -  Privacy Act 2020 (as per DISTF Act, s17)
 -  Digital Identity Services Trust Framework Act 2023